sanjuthomas/kafka-connect-marklogic/README.md

 # Overview

 Kafka Connect MarkLogic is a sink only connector to pull messages from Kafka to store in MarkLogic as JSON documents.
 Consider using Kafka MarkLogic Sync Connector for the following usecases.
-This branch is written for ML9 and DMSDK.

 1. Near realtime ingestion requirements.
 2. Regulate the traffic towards MarkLogic.